eBook published in August 2020 by COTRI, 298 pages

 Welcoming Chinese tourists by trying harder to understand them and to accept them in their diversity and by providing different levels of immersion into the destination with adequately adapted products should be the goal in the 2020s.
 Spending more on the satisfaction of the Chinese customers and less on often ineffective social media marketing will lead to highly effective recommendation marketing, increase the productivity of your staff and eliminate a source of possible tensions with the local population and administration.

-- Starting point: Chinese Outbound Tourism as Part of Global Tourism at the End of 2019
+- Chinese Outbound Tourism and Global Tourism: Development and Situation End of 2019

-- Development from Wuhan to Pandemic to Restart in the middle of July 2020
+- Development from Wuhan to Pandemic to Beginning of Reopening during the First Half of 2020

-- The Way Forward: A New Paradigm for Global and Chinese Outbound Tourism: Trust and Satisfaction as Key Elements of Guest-Host Relationships
+- The Way Forward to a New Paradigm for Global and Chinese Outbound Tourism

-- The Checklist for the Successful Sustainable Engagement with the Chinese Market
+- Successful and Sustainable Engagement with the Chinese Market

-- Ten Interviews with Chinese Outbound Tourism Experts
+- Interviews with eleven China Outbound Tourism Experts

 COTRI China Outbound Tourism Research Institute * Luisenweg 109 * 20537 Hamburg/Germany